What counts as a workers compensation claim?

 – State childcare workers

-In most cases and states, a worker will be afforded workers compensation benefits if they are an employee of the business and get hurt during their employment.
-If you have any questions or need more guidance on your specific situation, the best thing to do would be to chat with one of our expert brokers.
-You can also read more about the coverage and get your workers compensation quote if you are still searching for the right policy.
+In most states, companies must provide workers compensation benefits if an employee of the business gets hurt during their employment.
+You can also read more about the coverage and get your workers compensation quote in just a few minutes.